Medicare and preventive services — the free screenings worth knowing about

 One screening that doesn't get talked about enough is cognitive screening.
 During the annual wellness visit, the doctor assesses your parent's thinking and memory.
 If the doctor sees any signs of decline, they can order more formal cognitive testing.
 This is different from a diagnosis of dementia.
 This is early detection of changes in thinking that warrant investigation.

 Why this matters: catching cognitive decline early, before it becomes severe, gives your parent and your family time to plan.
 You can have conversations about what your parent wants to happen if decline continues.
 You can discuss finances, legal documents, and care preferences while your parent can still participate fully in those discussions.
-You can arrange for help before your parent reaches a crisis point.
+According to the Alzheimer's Association, early detection of cognitive changes allows for medical interventions that can slow progression in some cases and gives families months or years of additional planning time.

 Depression screening also happens during the wellness visit.
 Depression is common in older adults, it's often undiagnosed, and it's very treatable.
 If your parent has been sad, withdrawn, or less interested in things they used to enjoy, mention this to their doctor.
-Depression in older adults sometimes looks like physical symptoms,fatigue, pain, sleep problems,rather than obvious sadness.
-The screening is free, and if depression is identified, treatment is covered.
+Depression in older adults sometimes looks like physical symptoms (fatigue, pain, sleep problems) rather than obvious sadness.
+The screening is free, and if depression is identified, treatment is covered under Part B.

-Shingrix is the modern shingles vaccine, and if your parent is over 60 and hasn't received it, they should.
+Shingrix is the modern shingles vaccine, and if your parent is over 50 and hasn't received it, they should.
 Shingles is caused by reactivation of the chickenpox virus later in life.
 The rash is incredibly painful, and the pain can persist for months or even years after the rash heals.
-Most people over 70 would pay good money to prevent shingles if they could go back in time.
-They can get the vaccine now.
 It requires two doses, but both are covered completely.

 Pneumonia vaccines have changed recently.
 The current recommendations are complex, but the bottom line is that most people over 65 need at least one pneumococcal vaccine if they haven't had the newer versions.
 Pneumonia can be serious in older adults, and the vaccine is covered.
-Your parent's doctor will know what vaccines your parent has had and what they still need.
+Your parent's doctor will know what they've had and what they still need.

-The RSV vaccine is brand new, and it's something your parent should know about.
+The RSV vaccine is relatively new, and it's something your parent should know about.
 If they're over 60, they can get this vaccine once.
 It helps prevent respiratory syncytial virus, which causes severe respiratory illness in older people.
-This isn't something from childhood immunization.
-This is a new protection that Medicare covers completely.

 Using These Benefits Before It's Too Late